cs544-wisc/s24/p5/README.md

 #### Q7: What are the application counts for Wells Fargo applications for the ten counties where Wells Fargo applications have the highest average loan amount?

 Let's break it down into two parts.
-* Think about the ten counties where *Wells Fargo* applications have the highest average loan amount.
+* Out of all the applications made to *Wells Fargo*, find the names of the top ten counties of those applications in terms of the average loan amount.
 * Now, that you have the names of those counties, how many applications have been made from those counties to *Wells Fargo*.

 **Information:** `county_code` in `loans` is the state and county codes concatenated together whereas `counties` have these as separate columns (as an example, 55025 is the county_code for Dane County in loans, but this will show up as `STATE=55` and `COUNTY=25` in the counties view.
 As such, you may find the following snippet useful when joining with `counties`